DIY Disinfecting Wipes

 2. Choose the Towels

-The paper products that you use to make the wipes should be strong enough to stand up to some serious surface cleaning while they are wet.
+The paper products that you use to make disinfecting wipes at home should be strong enough to stand up to some serious surface cleaning while they are wet.
 Good choices for the job include:

 • Heavy-duty paper towels